Samsung Electronics braces for weakest year of smartphone growth

 Uber Technologies Inc said it has extended its internal investigation into sexual harassment claims in its own organization, and a report is expected by the end of May.

-SEOUL Samsung Electronics Co Ltd is bracing for its weakest smartphone profit growth this year since 2007 as arch rival Apple Inc challenges its domination in China's $80 billion market.
+SEOUL Samsung Electronics Co Ltd (005930.KS) is bracing for its weakest smartphone profit growth this year since 2007 as arch rival Apple Inc (AAPL.O) challenges its domination in China's $80 billion market.

-Samsung's mobile devices business, which earns two thirds of the company's profit, will come under pressure when Apple makes its phones available from January 17 via China Mobile Ltd, through which Samsung has been selling smartphones for around seven years.
+Samsung's mobile devices business, which earns two thirds of the company's profit, will come under pressure when Apple makes its phones available from January 17 via China Mobile Ltd (0941.HK), through which Samsung has been selling smartphones for around seven years.

 "Profit decline in mobiles will be inevitable, as the majority of growth will come from cheaper, low-margin phones, while competition at the high end will get only tougher with Apple's iPhone deal in China," said Shinhan Investment analyst Kim Young-chan.